floriankraemer/floriankraemer.github.io/_posts/2024-09-04-The-Optional-Object-Borrowed-from-Java.markdown

 ### When to not use any of both

-Your return value is an unambiguous primitive type , e.g. a boolean or an int and will NOT return null.
+Your return value is a primitive type, e.g. a boolean or an int or the function will **not** return null.

 ## Conclusion